 The worst years for American Freemasonry were about to take place.
 Although anti-Masonic sentiment, mostly in the upper eastern states of the Union, was at simmering level in 1822, the flash point would not occur until late 1826, when Masons in Batavia, New York kidnapped William Morgan, who was never seen alive again.
-The fallout lasted for a decade-and-a half, and the Institution of Freemasonry appeared to be on its way to oblivion.26 would have emerged on the merit of the idea, especially in New York and Kentucky where the rapid expansion of lodges and membership had skyrocketed.
+The fallout lasted for a decade-and-a half, and the Institution of Freemasonry appeared to be on its way to oblivion.26

-Perhaps, had the 1822 call for a National Grand Lodge taken place after that scandal, a different perspective
+Perhaps, had the 1822 call for a National Grand Lodge occured after that scandal, a different perspective would have emerged on the merit of the idea, especially in New York and Kentucky where the rapid expansion of lodges and membership had skyrocketed.

 From 1822 through 1832, Clay fared no better, at least with regard to his presidential ambitions.
-While he was defeated by John Quincy Adams for the presidency in 1824, was appointed Secretary State, which was considered a steppingstone to the presidency.
+While he was defeated by John Quincy Adams for the presidency in 1824, he was appointed Secretary of State, which was considered a steppingstone to the presidency.
 He lost the 1832 presidential race to Andrew Jackson.
 In 1844, he lost his third bid for the office to James K. Polk.

 Masonic writers attempt to explain that Clay's demit in 1824 was because he was too busy with his political responsibilities in Washington to continue any involvement in Freemasonry in Kentucky.
-However, with eight Masonic Lodges in the District of Columbia,27 that excuse is suspect, particularly when it is examined in context with what else was going on in America at the time.
+However, with eight Masonic Lodges in the District of Columbia, that excuse is suspect, particularly when it is examined in context with what else was going on in America at the time.